 Simplified issue disability insurance is another form of income protection that does not require applicants to complete a paramedical exam.

-Because of this, simplified issue disability insurance is ideal for individuals with:
+The combination of limited underwriting and benefits makes simplified issue disability insurance ideal for individuals with:

 Although simplified coverage is by no means the most complete coverage option, it can certainly be worthwhile under the right circumstances.

 In a group plan, the members of a particular group or organization are all offered the opportunity to receive disability insurance coverage.
 The coverage benefits and premium costs are generally the same for all members.

 Employers that offer group disability insurance typically pay the full cost.
 According to the Bureau of Labor Statistics, private employers in 2018 paid the full cost for 85 percent of workers with short term disability coverage and 94 percent of workers with long term disability coverage.
 State and local government employers paid the full cost for 87 percent of workers with short term disability coverage and 83 percent of workers with long term disability coverage.

 Some membership organizations also offer group disability insurance.
 Examples include labor unions, guilds, and professional organizations.
 These plans are similar to those offered by employers.
 They may be an option for those who can’t get a group policy through their jobs.